spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

   </InfoBox>

-11. Click on the **Next layer** to continue.
+11. Click on the **Next layer** button to continue.

-12. Complete the remainder of the cluster profile creation process by filling out the remaining layers.
+12. Complete the cluster profile creation process by filling out the remaining layers.

 You have successfully created a cluster profile that you can use to deploy Edge clusters.